 A-C

-Carbon-Balanced Paper: The simple way to reduce your carbon impact when printing and there’s very little or no cost to the end user.
+Carbon-Balanced Paper: The simple way to reduce your carbon impact when printing, and there’s very little or no cost to the end user.
+You can use the World Land Trust Paper Supplier directory to find a certified supplier of Carbon-Balanced Paper near you.

 Colour Bars: A test strip that’s printed on the waste portion of a press sheet.
 It helps to monitor and control the quality of the printed material relative to ink density, registration and dot gain.